-The online 36-credit Master of Science (MS) in Education with a concentration in Technology for Educators prepares educators and related professionals to use a broad range of technologies in their multiple roles as teacher, mentor, facilitator, researcher, change agent, and leader.
-The program is aligned with National Education Technology Standards for educational technology from the International Society for Technology in Education (ISTE), as well as with learning theories from the National Academies of Science's initiatives on the new science of learning.
-The knowledge base within the Technology for Educators program comes from both existing and emerging methods for effective technology training and effective leadership, including policy, practice, research, wisdom, theory, culturally responsive education, and legislation.
-The program's coursework involves projectbased learning and collaborative planning.
+The online 36-credit Master of Science (MS) in Education with a concentration in Technology for Educators prepares educators and related professionals to use a broad range of technologies in their multiple roles as teacher, instructional designer, technology coach, researcher, change agent, or leader in the field.
+The program is aligned with International Society for Technology in Education (ISTE) standards for educational technology, as well as with learning theories from the National Academies of Science's initiatives on the new science of learning.
+The knowledge base within the Technology for Educators program comes from both existing and emerging methods for effective technology integration and effective leadership, including policy, practice, research, wisdom, theory, culturally responsive education, and legislation.
+The program's coursework involves project based learning and collaborative planning.
 Candidates gain competencies in instructional leadership, instructional and assistive technologies, systems change, data driven decision-making and Universal Design for Learning.

-• Develop proactive leadership skills for developing a shared vision for educational technology among all education stakeholders, including teachers and support staff, school and district administrators, teacher educators, students, parents, and the community.
+• Cultivate proactive leadership skills for developing a shared vision for educational technology among all education stakeholders.

-- Create systemic plans aligned with a shared vision for school effectiveness and student learning through the infusion of information and communication technology (ICT) and digital learning resources. - Develop robust and reliable access to current and emerging technologies and digital resources, with connectivity for all students, teachers, staff, and school leaders. - Engage in planning, teaching, and assessment centered around the needs and abilities of students. - Develop and review policies, financial plans, accountability measures, and incentive structures to support the use of ICT and other digital resources for learning and in district school operations. - Integrate content standards and related digital curriculum resources that are aligned with and support digital age learning and work.
+- Create systemic plans aligned with a shared vision for school effectiveness and student learning through the infusion of information and communication technology (ICT) and digital learning resources. - Develop robust and reliable access to current and emerging technologies and digital resources, with equity for all stakeholders. - Engage in planning and assessment centered on the needs and abilities of students. - Develop and review policies, financial plans, accountability measures, and incentive structures to support the use of ICT and other digital resources for learning. - Integrate content standards and related digital curriculum resources that are aligned with and support digital age learning and work. - Design online and blended learning environments that facilitate digital learning and support communities of inquiry.

-- Become a technology leader to support schools and organizations. - Establish leadership skills for supporting data driven decision-making. - Develop skills for advanced technologies-including e-learning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access. - Engage in technology integration-applying the new science of learning, 21st century skills, and a constructivist approach to teaching and learning, as well as the use of authentic assessment strategies, differentiated instruction and appropriate technology tools to accommodate all learners, including students with special needs. - Build leadership skills through mentoring, consulting, professional development, and systems change.
+- Become a technology leader to support the effective use of technology for digital learning. - Establish leadership skills for supporting data driven decision-making. - Develop skills for advanced technologies, including eLearning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access. - Engage in technology integration, applying the new science of learning, 21st century skills, and a constructivist approach to teaching and learning, as well as the use of authentic assessment strategies, differentiated instruction and appropriate technology tools to accommodate all learners, including students with special needs. - Build leadership skills through mentoring, consulting, professional development, and systems change.

-Core Requirements (9 credits)
+Program Plan Number of Credits Required: 36 Core Requirements (9 credits)

-- 893.601 Evaluation and Research of Technology Supported Interventions and Programs - 893.850 Advanced Applications of Instructional Technology (formerly 893.800 Graduate Internship in Instructional Technology) - 893.701 Advanced Seminar in 21st Century Skills
+893.601 Evaluation and Research of Technology Supported Interventions and Programs 893.850 Advanced Applications of Instructional Technology 893.701 Advanced Seminar in 21st Century Skills